Abortion in South Korea: Growing debate (1994–2019)

 The topic of abortion was never discussed as a human rights issue in South Korea.
 The National Human Rights Commission (TNHRC), a national advocacy institution for human rights since its founding in 2002, noted that the issue of abortion was a "controversial issue in the 'Right to Life' section of its 2007 National Action Plan."

 Aside from TNHRC, major non-governmental human rights advocacy groups, like Minbyun–Lawyers for a Democratic Society and People's Society for Participatory Democracy, have ignored the issue.

 Obstetricians later emerged as a powerful voice for anti-abortion sentiment in Korea as a product of ethical and moral concerns.

 Much of the ensuing debate has focused on whether the government should crack down on illegal abortions, and whether the law should be modified.
 In September 2017, campaigners filed a petition on the website of Moon Jae-in, the President of South Korea, calling on the government to amend the law by permitting the sale of the abortion pill mifepristone.
 The petition was signed by more than 235,000 people.
 In November 2017, the office of the president announced in response that the government would review the abortion law.

 In late 2018, a poll released by the Korea Institute for Health and Social Affairs revealed that 75% of women aged 15 to 44 thought of abortion law as unfair and wanted it to be revised.
 Among the respondents, 20% of women stated that they had obtained an abortion even though it was illegal.
+A 2024 report by Pew Research Center revealed that 69% of South Korea's citizens believed that abortion should be legal in all or most cases.

-Constitutional Court ruling decriminalizing abortion (April 11, 2019)
+Constitutional Court ruling decriminalizing abortion (11 April 2019)

 In 2018, the Constitutional Court heard a case which challenged the constitutionality of the abortion law.
 The court's ruling was delayed until court vacancies were filled.

-On April 11, 2019, seven out of nine judges in the Constitutional Court of Korea ruled that criminalizing abortion in South Korea is unconstitutional.
-The Court granted lawmakers until December 31, 2020, to revise the laws, until which time the provisions of the Korean Criminal Code would remain in effect.
+On 11 April 2019, seven out of nine judges in the Constitutional Court of Korea ruled that criminalizing abortion in South Korea is unconstitutional.
+The Court granted lawmakers until 31 December 2020, to revise the laws, until which time the provisions of the Korean Criminal Code would remain in effect.
 If legislators did not successfully revise the abortion law before this deadline, the provisions in the Korean Criminal Code that criminalize abortion in South Korea would become null and void.

 In October 2020, the government announced draft legislation that would decriminalize abortion until the 14th week of the pregnancy.
 In addition, abortions between the 14th and 24th week would be permitted if the pregnancy was due to rape or for social, economic, or health reasons.
 Members of the National Assembly also proposed revisions.
 However, the National Assembly did not vote on any revisions by the deadline of 31 December 2020.
 At this point, Article 269 and 270 of the Criminal Code became null and void.